esmf-org/esmf-test-scripts/python_scripts/README.md

   -h, --help            show this help message and exit -r ROOT, --root ROOT  Root directory to use for testing (scratch space) -m MACHINE, --machine MACHINE
                         Name of this machine.
 Used to find a config YAML file under ./configs/<machine>.yaml -y YAML, --yaml YAML  Explicit path to YAML config file.
 Overrides --machine if present.
   --check               Run some checks
-  --debug               Output debug messages --show-machine        Print out machine attributes and exit -l, --list            List the test combinations in the YAML for this machine and exit --no-submit           Create test directories and batch scripts but do not submit any jobs --only-resubmit       Assume test directories and scripts are already present and only resubmit build/test jobs --no-artifacts        Do not copy or push test artifacts.
+  --debug               Output debug messages --show-machine        Print out machine attributes and exit -l, --list            List the test combinations in the YAML for this
+                        machine and exit
+  --branch BRANCH       Ignore branches in the YAML and use these branches
+                        instead.
+Accepts a comma separated list, e.g., --branch develop,feature/X,fork:feature_Z --no-submit           Create test directories and batch scripts but do not submit any jobs --only-resubmit       Assume test directories and scripts are already present and only resubmit build/test jobs --no-artifacts        Do not copy or push test artifacts.
   --filter FILTER       Limit combinations to test.
-Use -l (or --list) to get a list of combinations with indexes.
-The format is a comma separated list,
+Use -l (or --list) to get
-                        e.g. --filter 1,5,6,11 will only include combinations 1, 5, 6, and 11 in the testing.
+                        a list of combinations with indexes.
+The format is a comma separated list, e.g. --filter 1,5,6,11 will only include combinations 1, 5, 6, and 11 in the testing.
-  --throttle N          Limit the number of maximum number of active tests cases submitted to N. This option is provided to limit CPU intensity on login
+  --throttle N          Limit the number of maximum number of active tests
+                        cases submitted to N. This option is provided to limit CPU intensity on login nodes.
-                        nodes.
 The script will block until all jobs have been submitted.
 The default is no throttling (all cases submitted).
 ```

 ### Example: List all test combinations for a machine